bennhub/GitHub-QA-Portfolio/AI-QA Projects/README.md

 ## Usage

-- add your test case details and descriptions in the input fields
+ - **Enter Your Details:** Fill in the input fields with your test case details and descriptions, then click "Add Test Case" to add them to the list below.

-- click on the test cases from the list to generate test case scenarios
+ - **Generate Test Scenarios:** Choose test cases from the list to have the AI generate detailed scenarios based on them.

-- you can also enter custom test case prompts in the json testcase file
+ - **Customize Test Cases:** For permanent test cases, you can directly edit the JSON file with your custom prompts.

-- If you want, give your AI a personality that you enjoy talking to (this is the fun part)
+ - **Personalize Your AI:** Have fun by giving your AI a personality that makes interactions enjoyable!
-- Click on the generate test case button for the bot to come up with some interesting test cases scenarios.